ogcincubator/ogc-jupyter/README.md

 Notes:
 * The `--rm` flag above will destroy the Notebook container once you are done with it.
+* `--pull=always` guarantees that you are running the latest version of the Docker image.
 * The `-p 8888:8888` configuration is used to forward port 8888 on your machine to port 8888 in the container.
 * `-v "$(pwd)/work:/notebook/work"` mounts a local (in the current directory) `work` subdirectory to the `/notebook/work` directory in the container, so that all files created when running the notebook will be available